shukumar-coderex/Daily-task-tracker-google-extension/README.md

 # Daily-task-tracker-google-extension

+# How to use this google extention ?

+- Clone this code locally.
+- Open google chrome browser and go to manage extention and enabled developer mode.
+- Open Loaad unpacked and select the Daily-task-tracker file.

 The Daily Task Tracker Chrome extension is designed to help users organize their daily tasks efficiently and generate a structured report for daily standup meetings.
 This extension allows you to input task titles, task names, and their respective statuses.